Jared Hasselhoff

-Jared Hennegan (born August 5, 1971), better known by the stage name "Evil" Jared Hasselhoff, is an American musician and television personality best known for being the former bassist of the rock band Bloodhound Gang.
+Jared Hennegan (born August 5, 1971), better known by the stage name "Evil" Jared Hasselhoff, is an American musician and television personality best known for being the bassist of the rock band Bloodhound Gang.
+Since 2006, he has lived and worked primarily in Germany.

 Early life

 Hasselhoff was born Jared Hennegan in Philadelphia and raised in Woxall, Pennsylvania.
 He graduated from Souderton Area High School.
-He helped establish Woxfeat, a rock festival in his hometown.
+He helped establish Woxfest, a rock festival in his hometown.
 He attended Temple University, where he met future Bloodhound Gang member Jimmy Pop.
-At various times, Hasselhoff has claimed to be the illegitimate son and tennis partner of Knight Rider actor David Hasselhoff, although none of these appear to be the case.
+At various times, Hasselhoff has claimed to be the illegitimate son or tennis partner of Knight Rider actor David Hasselhoff, although neither of these appear to be the case.

 Career

 Bloodhound Gang

 As a member of the musical group Bloodhound Gang, Hasselhoff is an Echo award winner and was twice honored with the prestigious Comet award.

 Other projects

 In 2007, Hasselhoff played bass for the German crunk artist Tony Damager's song "Totalschaden".
 He also played bass in the video clip, along with Sido on drums and B-Tight on the guitar.

 Hasselhoff participated in the Wok championship 2010 ("Wok-WM 2010") in Oberhof on March 19, 2010.
 He also participated in the Wok-WM 2011, 2012, 2013, 2014, 2015, and 2022.

 Hasselhoff guest-starred as himself in two episodes of the German soap opera Verbotene Liebe, which aired in June 2008 on German television channel Das Erste.

 On March 30, 2012, Hasselhoff defeated two-time Olympic discus medalist Lars Riedel via a fourth-round KO to become the German celeb-boxing heavyweight champion.

 Hasselhoff currently has a recurring role as himself in the ProSieben game shows Duell um die Welt, Die beste Show der Welt and Joko & Klaas gegen Prosieben.

 Hasselhoff is the host of the alternative science magazine Evil Science which airs on the German ProSieben Maxx network.

+In 2023, Hasselhoff appeared on the German survival show Arctic Warrior, where he teamed up with Hauke Kuehl, another participant, to survive five days in Finland, while walking through arctic zones of Lapland.
+Both then went on to win the show.

+In December 2024, Hasselhoff took part in a special professional wrestling-themed episode of TV total.
+Hasselhoff trained and competed alongside full-time German professional wrestler Toni Harting as a tag team for the episode.